Liana1408/introduction/README.md

 - 👋 Hi, I’m @Liana1408
-- 👀 I’m interested in alot of things
+- 👀 I’m interested in coding, exploring new things,  learning new things
-- 🌱 I’m currently learning at unima
+- 🌱 I’m currently learning at unima (bachelor of science in computer science)
-- 💞️ I’m looking to collaborate on what I will be doing lol
+- 💞️ I’m looking to collaborate on what I will be doing
 - 📫 How to reach me lianachagunda83@gmail.com

 <!---